alkampfergit/personal-blog/codewrecks/content/post/old/2009/08/test-database-with-nunit-make-easy-with-visual-studio-team-system-for-database-edition.md

 <!-- Code inserted with Steve Dunn's Windows Live Writer Code Formatter Plugin.  http://dunnhq.com -->

-My UseSqlServer attribute calls the function seen before, and impose transactional test, so Iâ€™m sure that each test does not modify the content of the database.
+My UseSqlServer attribute calls the function seen before, and impose transactional test, so I'm sure that each test does not modify the content of the database.
 Thanks To Visual Studio Database Edition the process of database sincronization is automatic even in NUnit.

 Alk.